 All data in Cloud Storage belongs inside a project.
 A project consists of a set of users, a set of APIs, and billing, authentication, and monitoring settings for those APIs.
 You can have one project or multiple projects.

 Buckets are the basic containers that hold your data.
 Everything that you store in Cloud Storage must be contained in a bucket.
 You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.
-Because there are limits to bucket creation and deletion, you should design your storage applications to favor intensive object operations and relatively few buckets operations.
+While there is no limit to the number of buckets you can have in a project or location, there are limits to the rate you can create or delete buckets.

 Objects are the individual pieces of data that you store in Cloud Storage.
 There is no limit on the number of objects that you can create in a bucket.

 Objects have two components: object data and object metadata.
-Object data is typically a file that you want to store in Cloud Storage.
+Object data is typically a file that you want to store in Cloud Storage and is completely opaque to Cloud Storage.
 Object metadata is a collection of name-value pairs that describe various object qualities.

 An object's name is treated as a piece of object metadata in Cloud Storage.
 Object names can contain any combination of Unicode characters (UTF-8 encoded), must be less than 1024 bytes in length, and must be unique within a bucket.